maryash/maryash.github.io/135/syllabus_135.md

 • A good idea to take if you are working full time and taking a full course load, or, for any other reason(s) you don’t have a lot of free time to devote to CSCI 135.
 The course material requires many, many hours to master (see above).
 Be honest with yourself.
 Make sure this course is for you now at this point in your academic life.
 If you would like to discuss the time requirements further please feel free to come talk with me.

-MAIN COURSE PAGE (THIS WEB PAGE)
-You should check this page regularly, since **all** class materials will be gradually posted here.

-BLACKBOARD
-Make sure that you have configured BlackBoard to use your preferred email address (your Hunter email address, by default), since you are responsible for any email I might send there.
-You will also need to be able to connect to BlackBoard from some device (a phone, a tablet, or a laptop) during lectures: lecture quizzes will be administered through BlackBoard.

-GRADESCOPE
-You will submitt all labs and projects electronicaly through Gradescope.
-You will see your grades (including exam grades) on Gradescope as well.
-An invite email was sent to you before the first lecture.
-If you have not received it, ask your lab instructor to send you another one right away: you will neeed to email them your full name, EMPL ID, and a **good** email address.

 Other than during lecture quizzes I ask that all cell phones be put away in class.

 We take academic honesty very seriously, and any violation results in an automatic F for the course along with sanctions in accordance with Hunter College procedure.

-• Hunter College regards acts of academic dishonesty (e.g., plagiarism, cheating on examinations, obtaining unfair advantage, and falsification of records and official documents) as serious offenses against the values of intellectual honesty.
+Hunter College regards acts of academic dishonesty (e.g., plagiarism, cheating on examinations, obtaining unfair advantage, and falsification of records and official documents) as serious offenses against the values of intellectual honesty.
 The College is committed to enforcing the CUNY Policy on Academic Integrity and will pursue cases of academic dishonesty according to the Hunter College Academic Integrity Procedures.

-• In compliance with the American Disability Act of 1990 (ADA) and with Section 504 of the Rehabilitation Act of 1973, Hunter College is committed to ensuring educational parity and accommodations for all students with documented disabilities and/or medical conditions.
+In compliance with the American Disability Act of 1990 (ADA) and with Section 504 of the Rehabilitation Act of 1973, Hunter College is committed to ensuring educational parity and accommodations for all students with documented disabilities and/or medical conditions.
 It is recommended that all students with documented disabilities (Emotional, Medical, Physical and/ or Learning) consult the Office of Accessability located in Room E1124 to secure necessary academic accommodations.
 For further information and assistance please call (212-772-4857)/TTY (212-650-3230).

 In compliance with the CUNY Policy on Sexual Misconduct, Hunter College reaffirms the prohibition of any sexual misconduct, which includes sexual violence, sexual harassment, and gender-based harassment retaliation against students, employees, or visitors, as well as certain intimate relationships.
 Students who have experienced any form of sexual violence on or off campus (including CUNY-sponsored trips and events) are entitled to the rights outlined in the Bill of Rights for Hunter College.
 a.
 Sexual Violence: Students are strongly encouraged to immediately report the incident by calling 911, contacting NYPD Special Victims Division Hotline (646-610-7272) or their local police precinct, or contacting the College's Public Safety Office (212-772-4444).